simonyang0608/Mask_RCNN_Project/README.md

 ### Testing & inference

-- You should download the Mask RCNN pretrained models.
+- You should download the released pretrained models.
 And put the model on the folder ./mrcnn_model to inference the test set on the folder ./pic.

 - Orchids dataset or video streaming